mschmitt19/twilio-video-demo-app/README.md

 - The initial view that is loaded at the base URL
 - Provides the ability to create or join a video room
 - Form inputs for `Participant Name` (name shown in room) and `Room Name` (Twilio Video Room to join/create)
-- If you append the `?roomName=textexample` parameter to the URL, this will autopopulate the `Room Name` field and disable it, requiring only a `Participant Name` to be entered before proceeding to the `Pre-Join Screen`
+- If you append the `?roomName=test` parameter to the URL, this will autopopulate the `Room Name` field and disable it, requiring only a `Participant Name` to be entered before proceeding to the `Pre-Join Screen`

 ### [Pre-Join Screen](/components/screens/PreJoinScreen/PreJoinScreen.tsx)